Seiko Niizuma

 Seiko has won numerous awards, such as the Kazuo Kikuta Theatre Award in 2005, the National Arts Festival Theatre Department Newcomer Award in 2006, and in 2016, the Tokiko Iwatani Award.
 Seiko has also performed with West end and Broadway superstars, Norm Lewis, Peter Jöback, Ramin Karimloo, and Sierra Boggess in I Love Musicals.
 (2016) Additionally, along with numerous roles on the stage and performances, Seiko had many roles in major television series and dramas as well as roles in films and even Anime.
 Seiko has released five albums, most recently Colors of Life in 2019.
 She was also ranked as the #5 top vocalists in Japan, by a panel of 190 music industry professionals.
 2021, April 4 TBS TV program "Hontonotoko Oshiete Ranking".

+Personal life

+On June 15, 2017, Seiko announced her marriage to a general man.
+She announced her pregnancy on February 11, 2018, and gave birth to her first child, a baby boy on July 20.
+On January 6, 2025, she gave birth to her second child, a baby boy.